alexwelsby/new_portsmouth_weather/readme.md

 I also used Jfcarr's [feels_like.py](https://gist.github.com/jfcarr/e68593c92c878257550d) in event_builder.py to calculate the RealFeel.

+- **get_current_event**
+Empheral.
+Returns the Redis database key of the current event, if there is one.
+Elsewise, sends a message saying there isn't.

+- **end_current_event**
+Empheral.
+Ends the current event, if there is one.
+Elsewise, sends a message saying there isn't.

 - **/list_events**
-  Lists all the current events stored in the bot's memory, their redis keys, and the Unix times at which they start and stop.
+  Empheral.
+Lists all the scheduled events stored in the bot's memory, their redis keys, and the days on which they start and stop.

 - **/download_event redis_key:<KEY_NAME>**
+  Empheral.
 This command prompts the bot to offer the raw data of the specified key as a .json attachment.
 You can use this to inspect an event to verify that it's been generated correctly, OR you could use this in conjunction with **/overwrite_event redis_key:<KEY_NAME>** to further customize a given event.

 - **/overwrite_event redis_key:<KEY_NAME>**
-  Allows you to upload .json as an attachment to replace an event's data.
-WARNING: If you upload invalid json the weather data for your event will break!
+  Empheral.
+Allows you to overwrite the raw data of the event at the given redis_key - you can effectively micromanage every little detail of an event this way.
+SEND THE JSON YOU WISH TO REPLACE THE EVENT WITH *BEFORE* RUNNING THIS COMMAND *IN THE SAME CHANNEL*! @app_commands doesn't allow you to attach files directly to a slash command so this is the work-around.
+Note that it will only work if your .json file is within the last ten messages - so if you're trying to overwrite an event in a really busy channel, don't.

 ### Uptime commands